Skip To Main Content

 This may result in students not having assignments or ready for tests the next day.

-Ayyám-i-Há or Intercalary Days – Baha'i Community
+Ayyám-i-Há or Intercalary Days – Baha'i community

 Many families will attend festive events and focus on service projects within the community all four days.